I’m Mariana Lourenço, fashion stylist, editor, yogi and activist for a more ethical and sustainable industry.

 I am a dedicated yoga practitioner who loves sharing this passion with others.
 The practice of Yoga broadens my creativity and innovative thinking, in addition, brings me much more focus and clarity to my work.

-At the end of 2019, I decided to pause to go deeper into my yoga journey and travel in Asia.
+At the end of 2019, I decided to take a break to go deeper into my yoga journey and travel to India and Thailand.
 Well, Covid happened and Thailand unexpectedly became home for a while.
+While there Om love was born, so if you also love yoga come see me teach!

 Marcela Ceribelli is the name behind Obvious Agency, a brand communication strategy and content agency focused on female narratives.
 CEO, creative director and now also podcaster on “Bom Dia Obvious”, Ceribelli proposes a new outlook on what brings women happiness.